- #Mobile app development

 All you need is to connect one or two APIs.
 The main API determines the location of the user, and the secondary is responsible for the visual design of geographic objects, various marks, and maps in general.
 It is possible to use only the main API in cases where your app performs location functions without the need for visual display on the map.

 The list of iOS APIs for positioning:

-Google Maps Geolocation API.
+- Google Maps Geolocation API.
 This is one of the most popular map services around the globe.
-It covers 99% of the earth’s surface and characterized by ease of integration, flexible customization (including the color of the map, the density of roads, the level of detail on the map), and support for many languages.
-Google allows you to use it without paying for free applications, but for an enterprise, you will need to purchase a license.
+It covers 99% of the earth’s surface and is characterized by ease of integration, flexible customization (including the color of the map, the density of roads, the level of detail on the map), and support for many languages.
+Google allows using it for map-based app development without paying for free applications, but for an enterprise, you will need to purchase a license.

 The list of iOS kits for displaying: